 The Airport Employment Growth District recognizes a number of existing and planned institutional uses with the Secondary Plan Area.
 The existing institutional uses, including the Hamilton District Christian High school, and the Providence Canadian Reformed Church, have been recognized to protect their existing use.
-The lands on the south-east corner of Garner Road and Smith Road are intended to be used for the expansion of Redeemer University College.
-These Institutional uses are shown on Map B.8-1 - Airport Employment Growth District Land Use Plan and are subject to the following policies:
+These Institutional uses are shown on Map B.8-1 - Airport Employment Growth District Land Use Plan and are subject to the following policies: (OPA 167)

-- 8.7.1 Section B.3.5 Community Facilities/Services, Section E.6.0 Institutional Designation of Volume 1, and Sections B.8.17.2, B.8.17.3, and B.8.17.4 of this Secondary Plan. - 8.7.2 Notwithstanding Section B.8.7.1, if the institutional uses on lands designated "Institutional" and identified as Site Specific Policy Areas B, C, and D, on Map B.8-1 Airport Employment Growth District Land Use Plan, cease to exist or are not developed for the proposed institutional uses, then Section B.8.4.5 shall apply.
+- 8.7.1 Section B.3.5 Community Facilities/Services, Section E.6.0 Institutional Designation of Volume 1, and Sections B.8.17.2, B.8.17.3, and B.8.17.4 of this Secondary Plan. - 8.7.2 Notwithstanding Section B.8.7.1, if the institutional uses on lands designated "Institutional" and identified as Site Specific Policy - Areas B, C, and D, on Map B.8-1 - Airport Employment Growth District Land Use Plan, cease to exist or are not developed for the proposed institutional uses, then Section B.8.4.5 shall apply.